Portrait of Comtesse d'Haussonville: Description

-The painting is composed from pale blue, grey, brown, gold and white hues.
+The painting is composed of pale blue, grey, brown, gold and white hues.
 Mme. de Broglie is shown fully frontal, looking out at the viewer with a demure expression, the intensity of which has often been compared to his later portrait of Madame Moitessier.
 Ingres reintroduces a motif first seen in his 1814 Portrait of Madame de Senonnes, that of the central figure reflected in a background mirror.

-She wears a heavily folded cold grey-blue satin dress, painted with the same hue as her eyes.
+She wears a heavily folded, cold grey-blue satin dress painted with the same hue as her eyes.
 Her hair is parted and topped with a crimson ribbon at the back.
 The dresser before the mirror contains a variety of writing materials, pots and flowers, and a lavishly decorated oriental vase.
-The central motif of both the final painting and its predecessors is her raised left hand index finger, coyly placed by her mouth, and her sinuous, unnaturally elongated right arm.
+The central motif of both the final painting and its predecessors is her raised left-hand index finger, coyly placed by her mouth, and her sinuous, unnaturally elongated right arm.

 The painting was exhibited at the 1846 Bonne-Nouvelle exhibition alongside Ingres' 1814 Grande Odalisque and 1842 Odalisque with Slave, where all three works were praised by the French poet Charles Baudelaire for their "voluptuousness"; after the show he described Ingres as the quintessential painter of women, and described such portraits as the artist's highest accomplishments.